 World Standard-Setters is our conference for the worldwide community of NSS.
 The conference is held once a year in London, normally in September and provides an opportunity for NSS to meet with our Board members and staff, and a forum to meet with other NSS from around the world.
 Find out more about WSS conferences here.

 The EEG aim is to enhance the participation of emerging economies in the development of Standards.
-The EEG focuses on application and implementation of Standards.
+The EEG focuses on the application of Standards.
 EEG meetings are held twice a year and are hosted by the EEG members.
 Find out more about the EEG here.

 We offer regular updates to NSS via webinars.
 These events provide a further opportunity for NSS to engage with us.